 D.M.A., Arizona State University

+Dr. Wang received her bachelor’s degree in music from Soochow University in Taipei, master’s degrees in piano performance and music education from Northern Illinois University, and her doctorate in music education from Arizona State University.
 Prior to her studies in the United States, she taught music classes and directed choirs and recorder ensembles at a middle school in Taiwan.
 While completing graduate course work at ASU and NIU, she taught courses in world music and music education and participated in several world music ensembles such as the NIU Gamelan ensemble, ASU Javanese Gamelan ensemble, and Marimba Maderas de Comitan.

-Dr. Wang has presented papers at professional music education conferences at state, regional, national, and international levels, including the Arizona Music Educators Association Conference (AMEA), Ohio State Music Educators Association Conference (OMEA), Illinois State Music Educators Association Conference (IMEA), the NAfME (former MENC) conferences, the International Society for Music Education World Congress (ISME), the International Asia-Pacific Symposium of Music Education Research (APSMER), European Association for Music in Schools Congress, and International Music Education Conference in Egypt.
-She has also presented in interdisciplinary settings, such as the International Society for Education in Art (InSEA) and the Midwest Conference of Asian Affairs (MCAA).
+Dr. Wang has presented papers at state, regional, and national music education conferences: the Arizona Music Educators Association Conference (AMEA), Ohio State Music Educators Association Conference (OMEA), Illinois State Music Educators Association Conference (ILMEA), the northeastern regional conference and national conferences of the NAfME.
+She has also presented at the following international conferences: the International Society for Music Education World Congress (ISME) in Malaysia and China, the International Asia-Pacific Symposium of Music Education Research (APSMER) in Taipei and Hong Kong, European Association for Music in Schools Congress in Turkey, International Music Education Conference in Egypt, and International Symposium for the Worldwide Dissemination of Chinese Music in China.
+She has also given papers in interdisciplinary settings, such as the International Society for Education in Art (InSEA) and the Midwest Conference of Asian Affairs (MCAA).